 📖Why This Recipe Works

-When making a fruit-based salsa it is important to take into account both textures and sweetness.
+When making a fruit-based salsa it is important to take into account both texture and sweetness.

-To balance the sweetness, we are obviously adding spicy habanero peppers but also olive oil.
+- To balance the sweetness, you add spicy habanero peppers and olive oil.
 The fat in the small amount of olive oil helps move the flavors around so you don't get big overly spicy bites mixed with mild ones.

 That little splash makes this the best homemade mango habanero salsa.